 While individual retirement accounts are generally protected from the claims of the IRA owner’s creditors, recent court cases have ruled that an IRA inherited by the owner’s beneficiaries may not be protected from the beneficiaries’ creditors.
 For this reason, it may be wise to designate a “conduit” trust as a beneficiary of the IRA.

 In certain instances, one may transfer assets to a trust for his or her own benefit and have those assets protected from that person’s creditors.

 Under Texas law, cash or other investments held within a life insurance policy or an annuity is protected from the claims of the owner’s creditors.

 A brief review of general liability protections in homeowners, automobile, malpractice and other policies can be very helpful in crafting an overall protection plan, but they all have limitations and exclusions.

 A few dollars in premiums for an excess liability umbrella policy might go a long way in minimizing the exposure of personal assets.

 Advanced planning for situations with spouses and significant others can be critical.

 If We Can Assist You, Please Contact Us Today

 In whatever strategy that is employed for protecting assets from creditors, it is critical that it be carefully coordinated with other aspects of planning.
-Dismuke & Waters, assists families with asset protection planning in the Dallas-Fort Worth Metroplex as well as other metro areas in Texas.
+The attorneys at Dismuke & Waters, P.C. assist families in the Dallas-Fort Worth Metroplex area with a number of different asset protection strategies.